higherkindness/mu-scala/microsite/src/main/docs/tutorials/service-definition/avro.md

 don't have any RPC endpoints.
 Let's fix that by adding a method to the Avro protocol.

-Add the following line to `hello.avro` to define an RPC endpoint:
+Add the following line to `greeter.avdl` to define an RPC endpoint:

 ```avroidl
 HelloResponse SayHello(HelloRequest request);